Racer159/jackal/adr/0022-dev-cmd.md

 - Not result in a re-usable tarball / OCI artifact
 - Not have any interactive prompts
-- Not require `zarf init` to be run by default (override-able with a CLI flag)
+- Not require `jackal init` to be run by default (override-able with a CLI flag)
 - Be able to create+deploy a package in either YOLO mode (default) or prod mode (exposed via a CLI flag)
 - Only build + deploy components that _will_ be deployed (contrasting with `package create` which builds _all_ components regardless of whether they will be deployed)